 The grammar of the next verse (2:13) relates the activities of 2:12 to the activity of 'looking for the blessed hope and the appearing of the glory of our great God and Savior, Christ Jesus.'
 If 2:13 is a reference to A.D.
-70, as preterist generally believe, then the 'present age' in 2:12 would have ended when 2:13 was fulfilled.
+70, as preterists generally believe, then the 'present age' in 2:12 would have ended when 2:13 was fulfilled.
 Therefore, the total admonition of 2:12 was temporary and applicable only to Christians up until A.D.
 70. This would mean that the instruction 'to deny ungodliness and worldly desires and to live sensibly, righteously and godly in the present age' would not directly apply to the current age, but to the past age which ended in A.D.
 70 when 'the appearing of the glory of our great God and Savior, Christ Jesus' occurred in the destruction of Jerusalem.

 Second, Ice is postulating an absurdity if he wishes to suggest that Paul's words mean our behavior is contingent upon Christ coming.
 That verges on an idea of salvation by works.
 I assume Ice agrees with the view that works are the result of our salvation, the product of our faith in Christ.
 The grammar of the verses may "relate" the activities, but for Ice's argument to work the "relation" must be one of cause and effect, otherwise the argument is pointless.

 As we understand the relation between faith and works, our behavior is the result of Christ's work.
-In turn, the authority of Christ's work has been verified by the events of 70.
-In any event it borders on absurdity to suggest that under any circumstance Paul's words could be taken as implying permission to go out and get drunk and misbehave after 70.
+In turn, the authority of Christ's work has been verified by the events of AD 70.
+In any event it borders on absurdity to suggest that under any circumstance Paul's words could be taken as implying permission to go out and get drunk and misbehave after AD 70.
 If that's so, then by Ice's understanding we can also misbehave and get drunk after the Tribulation ends.

 The next point Ice offers is against the idea that Satan is currently bound as in Rev. 20:2-3.
 Ice paints the preterist view as saying, "the spiritual road blocks of the world and the devil have been removed and only the enemy of the flesh remains that would obstruct believers from reigning and ruling now in the New Heavens and New Earth."

 Ice again paints the matter in excess; there is nothing in the orthodox view (though there may be in the "full" preterist view) that says that only the flesh blocks us from ruling and reigning.
-In contrast the orthodox view only holds that Satan is bound from deceiving the nations, and the New Heavens and Earth are yet to come.
-Beyond this Ice cites warnings to watch out for Satan's wiles in the NT, which do make sense before 70 even under a preterist view.
+In contrast, the orthodox view only holds that Satan is bound from deceiving the nations, and the New Heavens and Earth are yet to come.
+Beyond this Ice cites warnings to watch out for Satan's wiles in the NT, which do make sense before AD 70 even under a preterist view.

 In much of what follows Ice continues to address what is, for the orthodox preterist who does not adhere to the whole package of Reconstructionist thought, the straw man of saying that we are NOW experiencing the New Heavens and Earth and that the world will eventually be fully converted.
-Obviously I do not defend the former view, and I have no bones at present for the latter (though I think we should certainly do missions as though we believe it will happen!).
-Thus I have come to the conclusion of my response to "rebuttal" portions of Ice's essay.
+Obviously, I do not defend the former view, and I have no bones at present for the latter (though I think we should certainly do missions as though we believe it will happen!).
+So, I have come to the conclusion of my response to "rebuttal" portions of Ice's essay.

-Ice closes out with a defense of the futurist view which lays a series of vague and unsubstantiated charges at the preterist door (i.e., "importing foreign concepts from other sources into a given passage" -- "other sources" being the Old Testament! -- and we place Ice's cite of Bullinger to the side and take Caird in favor anytime!) and then engages in a discussion of Deuteronomy 4 and 28-32.
+Ice closes out with a defense of the futurist view which lays a series of vague and unsubstantiated charges at the preterist door (i.e., "importing foreign concepts from other sources into a given passage" -- "other sources" being none other than the Old Testament! -- and so we place Ice's cite of Bullinger to the side and take Caird in favor anytime!) and then engages in a discussion of Deuteronomy 4 and 28-32.

 Ice closes by saying, "Those who believe that Christ came in A.D.
 70 will certainly not be found looking for our Lord's any-moment return when He does rapture the church without any signs or warning before this blessed event."